Availability: Continuing | Full-Time

 More information here.

-We seek a person with a PhD in mathematics, web and social media skills, and preferably also with experience in news curation.
+We seek a person with significant ties to mathematics and AustMS, either with a PhD in the mathematical sciences, or a PhD student in the field, or an AustMS member working in industry in the mathematical sciences.
+We also seek someone with web and social media skills, and preferably with experience in news curation

 Firstly the role services the Society’s social media stakeholders, the new website content management group, conference, workshop and event organisers.
 Secondly, it curates national and international news feeds for the website, and for social media.